Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 An allocation $(a_1, a_2)$ of tokens is equivalent to buying a $x_s$ units of an Arrow-Debreu security that pays $\$1$ per unit if event $E_s$ holds, from a budget set satisfying $p_1 x_1 + p_2 x_2 = I$, where prices and income $(p_1, p_2, I)$ are determined by the token exchange values $(z_1, z_2)$ in the round.\footnote{We set $p_1 = 1$ (normalization) and $p_2 = z_1 / z_2$.
 Then, the income is given by $I = 100 \times z_1$.}

 Our design deviates from the other studies mentioned above by introducing a novel event structure.
-There are three underlying states of the world: $\omega_i$, $i = 1, 2, 3$, and we introduce two {\em types} of questions.
+There are three underlying states of the world $(\omega_1, \omega_2, \omega_3)$ and we introduce two {\em types} of questions.
 In Type~1 questions, event~1 is $E_1^1 = \{\omega_1\}$ and event~2 is $E_2^1 = \{\omega_2, \omega_3\}$.
 In Type~2 questions, event~1 is $E_1^2 = \{\omega_1, \omega_2\}$ and event~2 is $E_2^2 = \{\omega_3\}$.
 See Figure~\ref{fig:design_event_structure} for an illustration.
 This event structure requires SEU decision makers to behave consistently not only within each type of questions but also across two types of questions.\footnote{\citeapos{hey2014} design is the closest to ours.
-In their experiment, uncertainty was generated by the colors of balls in the Bingo Blower and subjects were asked to make~76 allocation decisions in two different types.
+In their experiment, uncertainty was generated by the colors of balls in a Bingo Blower, and subjects were asked to make~76 allocation decisions in two different types.
 In the first type of problems, subjects were asked to allocate between two of the colors.
 In the second type, they were asked to allocate between one of the colors and the other two.
-Note that the motivation of \cite{hey2014} is a parametric estimation of leading models of ambiguity aversion.}
+Note that the motivation of \cite{hey2014} is a parametric estimation of leading models of ambiguity aversion.
+We test SEU and its generalization nonparametrically.}

-The design allows us to examine one aspect of SEU rationality, monotonicity of choice.
-The monotonicity follows from the fact that SEU rational agent should consider event $E_1^2$ is more likely than event $E_1^1$ and, hence, the agent should allocate more tokens on event $E_1^2$ than on event $E_1^1$ if the prices are the same.
+The design allows us to examine a very basic aspect of SEU rationality: monotonicity of probability.
+The monotonicity follows from the fact that SEU-rational agent should consider event $E_1^2 = \{ \omega_1, \omega_2 \}$ is (weakly) more likely than event $E_1^1 = \{ \omega_1 \}$ and, hence, the agent should allocate more tokens on event $E_1^2$ than on event $E_1^1$ if the prices and income are the same.
 We term this property {\em event monotonicity}.
-A detailed discussion follows later in the paper.
+In the experiment, we introduced two consecutive questions that have the same budget set, but with different event structures, to test for event monotonicity.
+Note that these two questions are asked consecutively, meaning that a severe violation of event monotonicity can be attributed to a lack of understanding of the task or inattention, rather than limited memory.